Obinutuzumab Injection

 Why is this medicine prescribed?

-Obinutuzumab injection is used alone or in combination with other medication(s) to treat chronic lymphocytic leukemia (CLL; a type of cancer of the white blood cells) and to treat follicular non-Hodgkin's lymphoma (NHL; a slow-growing blood cancer).
+Obinutuzumab injection is to treat chronic lymphocytic leukemia (CLL; a type of cancer of the white blood cells), follicular non-Hodgkin's lymphoma (NHL; a slow-growing blood cancer), and lupus nephritis (a disease in which the immune system attacks the kidneys).
 Obinutuzumab injection is in a class of medications called monoclonal antibodies.
-It works by killing cancer cells.
+It treats CLL and NHL by killing cancer cells.
+It treats lupus nephritis by blocking the action of certain immune cells that may cause kidney damage.

 Are there other uses for this medicine?